CONABIO/madmex-tutorials/eng/standalone/rapideye_processing.md

 For this example:

 * In the path: /madmex-v2 we have cloned the CONABIO/madmex-v2 repository
-* Inside the directory: "/data/ingest/rapideye" we have the shell "data_ingestion_folder.sh" which needs to have execution permissions.
+* Inside the directory: '/data/ingest/rapideye' we have the shell 'data_ingestion_folder.sh' which needs to have execution permissions.
 Go to rapideye_commands.md of this repository.
-* In the path: /resources/config we have the configuration archive "configuration.ini"
+* In the path: /resources/config we have the configuration archive 'configuration.ini'
-* In the path: "/data/rapideye/example" we have the folder to be ingested: 1546624_2015-02-08_RE3_3A_302750
+* In the path: '/data/rapideye/example' we have the folder to be ingested: 1546624_2015-02-08_RE3_3A_302750
-* In the path: /export we have the archive "variables.txt"
+* In the path: /export we have the archive 'variables.txt'
 * We want that the data of the folder example be copied to: /data/eodata and be registered in the database

 We execute the following command line: